georgezouq/awesome-ai-in-finance/README.md

   </p>
 </div>

-# Awesome DL/RL/SL in Quantitative Finance
+# Awesome AI in Quantitative Finance

 The main goal is collect those AI (RL / DL / SL / Evoluation / Genetic Algorithm) used in financial market. otherwise, we add Technology Analysis / Alpha Research / Arbitrage and other useful strategies tools & docs in quantitative finance market.